Moriah Central School District: Moriah Junior/Senior High School

 Moriah Junior/Senior High School is located at 39 Viking Lane and serves grades 7 through 12.
 The current interim principal is Alison Burch.

 History

 Moriah Central School was built in 1966 and classes would officially start in the winter of 1967, following the closure of the Port Henry School.

-While he never actually attended Moriah Central School, a showcase is dedicated to famous football player Johnny Podres, who attended Port Henry School.
+While he never actually attended Moriah Central School, a showcase is dedicated to famous baseball player Johnny Podres, who attended Port Henry School.